gaps-closure/ect/flowspec/README.md

 ## Formulas

-Relationships between Components, Flows, and FlowLabels, and their fields, are modeled as integers and functions mapping integers to other integers.
+Relationships between Components, Flows, and FlowLabels, and their fields, are modeled as integers/strings and functions mapping integers/strings to other integers/strings.

 TK: The set of mathematical formulas checked by the solver.